-When you are a one person business, i.e. you are to be the only owner of your business, the question invariably arises: sole proprietorship or single member LLC?
+When you are a one-person business, i.e. you are to be the only owner of your business, the question invariably arises: Should I remain a sole proprietorship or form a single-member LLC?

 You are a sole proprietorship, as soon as you begin doing business.
 There is no filing, no certificate, not even an EIN is required (unless you have employees).
 Startup costs couldn’t be any lower.

-A Limited Liability Company is a separate entity and requires certain filings and, if your LLC’s county of formation is in New York City, Manhattan, it will cost you at least $1430 to form.
+A Limited Liability Company is a separate entity and requires certain filings and, if your LLC’s county of formation is in New York City, Manhattan, it will cost you at least $1430 to form, taking into account the costly publication requirement.
 A limited liability offers LIMITED LIABILITY and you are not in danger of being liable for business debts with your personal assets.
 But $1430 is a lot of money to come up with and some people might just be fine with a sole proprietorship after having fully understood its limitations and risks.

 - The tax situation for a sole proprietorship and LLC is essentially the same.

 - If you are a startup LLC, anybody with a brain will also ask for your personal signature and guaranty when you enter into any kind of bigger contractual obligation, like signing a lease.
-So the limited liabilty won’t save you from being personally liable.
+So the limited liability of an LLC won’t save you from being personally liable.

 - You can hire employees as a sole proprietorship.

 - Aside from the unlimited liability, you also have to realize that you cannot share ownership in a sole proprietorship or transfer ownership to somebody else.
-Also, when you go away, the business ends.
+So if you want to partner up and/or take in investment from another person, an LLC would be the better choice.
+Also, when you pass away, the business ends.
 With an LLC, your departure from this earth would, in most cases, result in a transfer of the ownership to your heirs.